-“Tranquil 5-room hideaway above the Chania coast, with spa treatments and gorgeous views (B&B in spring or autumn, villa rental in July-Aug)”
+“Tranquil 5-room hideaway above the Chania coast, with gorgeous views (B&B in spring or autumn, villa rental in July-Aug)”

 - A great location for exploring the island.
 Beaches are just a short drive away, and you can walk to tavernas and picturesque villages

 - Fantastic value for money, and the welcome you receive is worth its weight in gold

 - A vast patio with an infinity pool, shaded sofas and stunning sea views

 - Delicious breakfasts created from local produce

 - Very peaceful, particularly as children under 16 are generally only accepted when hiring the entire villa

 - Lunches and dinners aren't available every day, but there are plenty of restaurants nearby